Low-Carb Green Chile Chicken Enchiladas (Video)

 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-This casserole has plenty of low-glycemic and low-carb ingredients like chicken, cheese, cream cheese, and sour cream, but even with low-carb tortillas it’s still calorie dense and probably best for Phase 3 for the South Beach Diet, or maybe an occasional treat for Phase 2.
-It could be eaten for other low-carb diets if you’re not severely limiting carbs; I am estimating the enchiladas have about 15 carbs each.
+The Low-Carb Green Chile Chicken Enchiladas have plenty of low-carb ingredients like chicken, cheese, cream cheese, and sour cream, and they could be eaten for low-carb diets if you’re not severely limiting carbs; see the nutritional information which is based on the low-carb tortillas I used.
+Even with low-carb tortillas this recipe is still calorie dense and probably best for Phase 3 for the original South Beach Diet, or maybe an occasional treat for Phase 2.

 Find More Recipes Like This One: